ItsCubeTime/Napoleon-Total-War-Intel-12th-gen-patch/README.md

 https://github.com/ItsCubeTime/Napoleon-Total-War-Intel-12th-gen-patch/releases
 https://terabox.com/s/1gXOUndbPoj1_MHRcUOf5Yg

-*To use the premade executable, you simply locate your Napoleon.exe & replace it with the file linked above (and rename it accordingly)*
+*To use the premade executable, you simply locate your Napoleon.exe & replace it with the file linked above (and rename it accordingly), aftet that the patch is complete & you should be able to fire up the game like normal (except, this time it wont shut itself down immediately).*

 ### Video guide